Should You Stay on the JR Yamanote Line in Tokyo?

 Airport Access

-It’s not so bad if you’re travelling light, or if you’re flying into Narita and choose to stay near Shinjuku, Shibuya or Tokyo station as the Narita Express connects directly to these.
-There are also good connections to Ueno from Narita, but if you’re staying anywhere else on the Yamanote Line you’ll have to change lines.
+It’s not so bad if you’re traveling light or if you’re flying into Narita and choose to stay near Shinjuku, Shibuya, or Tokyo station, as the Narita Express connects directly to these.
+There are also good connections to Ueno from Narita, but if you’re staying anywhere else on the Yamanote Line, you’ll have to change lines when coming in from Narita Airport.

 Ditto if you’re coming into the city from Haneda.
-Unless you’re staying at Hamamatsucho you’ll need to change from the monorail to get onto the Yamanote Line to reach your hotel.
+Unless you’re staying at Hamamatsucho (which is actually now my favourite area to stay when visiting solo), you’ll need to change from the monorail to get onto the Yamanote Line to reach your hotel.

-So, check how easy it is to do this with luggage – or, book a hotel that also has a Limousine Bus outside, or nearby to get the best of both worlds.
+So, check how easy it is to do this with luggage – or book a hotel with a Limousine Bus outside or nearby to get the best of both worlds.

 If you haven’t looked into getting from the airport to your hotel yet, have a look at our guide to getting from Narita to Central Tokyo.

-IF you’re flying in to Haneda, we also have a similar guide with the easiest ways to get from Haneda to the city.
+If you’re flying into Haneda, we have a similar guide with the easiest ways to get from Haneda to the city.

 No, I’m definitely not saying that.
 There’s a reason it’s the most used train line in Tokyo, and it’s all those pros above… all I’m saying is that don’t base your choice of hotel solely on being able to stay near one of its stations.

-The main thing when you’re deciding where to stay in Tokyo is that your close to any station, so that when you’re off out sightseeing you’re not already racking up thousands of steps getting to and from any trains you’re going to use.
+The main thing when deciding where to stay in Tokyo is that you are close to any station so that when you’re off sightseeing, you’re not already racking up thousands of steps getting to and from any trains you’re going to use.

-How to Decide if You Should Stay Near a Yamanote Station or Elsewhere?
+How to Decide if You Should Stay Near a Yamanote Station?

 These are the four questions I think you should ask yourself when deciding how important proximity to the Yamanote Line is for you…

-- Are you a nervous traveller?
-Would you rather just get on one train and sit on it than risk trying getting lost changing lines – then, you’ll probably enjoy the security of mostly using the Yamanote line and so staying by it would be handy.
+Would you rather just get on one train and sit on it than risk trying to get lost changing lines – then, you’ll probably enjoy the security of mostly using the Yamanote Line, so staying by it would be handy.

-- Do you have spare days on your Rail Pass and want to maximise this?
-Then easy access to the Yamanote line, and the other JR lines, is more important for you than someone paying their way round the city.
+Then easy access to the Yamanote Line and the other JR lines is more important for you than someone paying their way around the city.
 PS: If that’s you, have a look at our guide to see if you’ll save money with the Tokyo Subway Ticket.

-- Do you want to limit how much walking you have to do?
-Changing lines can mean trekking around stations and that can rack up some serious mileage, so, again, in that case you might be better staying near a Yamanote line station and just using it to get from A-B even if it does mean doing a bit of a Tokyo tiki tour to get there.
+Changing lines can mean trekking around stations, and that can rack up some serious mileage, so, again, in that case, you might be better off staying near a Yamanote line station and just using it to get from A-B, even if it does mean doing a bit of a Tokyo tiki tour to get there.

 If you don’t fall into these groups then I don’t think it’s going to ruin your trip to not be right next to the Yamanote line, So long as you are close to another station you’ll be able to get around just fine.